nathanhiruy/Roadmap-Electrical-Engineering/README.md

 ## 4. How to learn soft skills
 ### a.
 Talk to people
+Talking to people will help your ability to convey your ideas and thoughts.

 ### b.
 Put yourself in uncomfortable situations
+In order to grow you need to do things that are uncomfortable.
+Take on a leadership role even if you don't have any experience.
+Complete bigger and more complex projects.

 ### c.
 Always ask why
+Don't always assume that the way things are is the "right" way.
+Ask why they're using this material, why the PCB design has this component etc.

 ### d.
 Read books
+Reading helps improve speech, pacing and expression.
+You get exposed to different sentence structures, rhythms and tones.

 ## 5. How to showcase your skills
 ### a.
 Resume